MAMA ft. Antonella

 MAMA ft.
 Antonella are a British alternative band from Wolverhampton, founded in 2022 by writer Antonella Gambotto-Burke and multiplatinum producer Gavin Monaghan.
 Their 2024 debut single, "A River Running Wild", was self-released.

 Apex Predators, their debut album, was released one month after their first gig.
 Described by critic Kris Needs as "phenomenal", and, in Electronic Sound magazine, as a "riveting stone killer", it has been described as having elements of Robert Johnson and Led Zeppelin.

 MAMA ft.
 Antonella have cited various bands and artists as influences, including Amy Winehouse, Nirvana, Anita Lane, the Sex Pistols, and Nina Simone.

-In October 2025, the GRAMMY Awards committee voted MAMA into the first ballot for the categories of Best Rock Album for their debut album Apex Predators and also Best New Artist.
+In October 2025, MAMA made the GRAMMY Awards longlist in two categories: Best Rock Album for their debut album Apex Predators and Best New Artist.

 History

 Antonella Gambotto-Burke

 Antonella Gambotto-Burke was born in Sydney to Northern Italian parents.
 Her mother was a singer who emigrated to Australia at the age of nineteen; in her youth, she performed on the Australian hit show Bandstand (TV program).
 Gambotto-Burke's father was a businessman who made the Australian front pages and international legal news when he single-handedly changed Australian corporate law.

 At the age of eighteen, Gambotto-Burke left Australia for England, where she worked for the NME and other music magazines.

 The following year, the NME was sued over Gambotto-Burke's review of a Cliff Richard gig, Nick Cave wrote a misogynistic song about her after she told the truth of his addiction in a Zig Zag cover interview ("He was actually a horrible person," Gambotto-Burke said in a podcast), Martin Amis made her his (unconsenting) muse for the iconic character, among others, of Nicola Six in London Fields - the letters Amis wrote her now belong to the Harry Ransom Center at the University of Texas, Austin - and, notably, she was befriended by Alan McGee, who would later found Creation Records and discover Oasis.

 McGee wanted Gambotto-Burke to sing with the Jesus and Mary Chain, but she was "too shy" and preferred to focus on her writing.
 "The idea of performing then filled me with terror," Gambotto-Burke said.

 She told another interviewer, "I’ve always been really, really shy - not intellectually, but emotionally.
 Intellectually, I'm fearless.
 In high school, I was always singing solos - I deeply loved music - but my life hit the wall at 16 when my grandmother, who lived with us, died.
 She was the most beautiful woman, and her death was drawn-out - cancer - and deeply traumatic.
 So the singing just stopped.
 Boom.
 I started wearing black.
 The grief was profound."